NeuroMindOfficial/.github/profile/README.md

 ## Overview

 NeuroMind is a Machine Learning, Reverse Engineering, and Cyber Security Education company founded by SryNext and co-founded by harryone987.
 We create everything from game hacks to remote access trojans, ki bots, Discord bots, and an advanced cryptographic framework.
+In addition, we offer a wide range of coaching services for our clients.

 ### Members